 - Mix in coconut flour.

-- Mix in chocolate chips and/or nuts of choice.
+- Mix in chocolate chips and/or nuts of choice, if used.

 - Drop by heaping tablespoons onto baking sheet leaving plenty of room between each.